THE BOOKS ON BONSAI AND RELATED ARTS

 Young, Dorothy Bonsai, The Art and Technique (Englewood Cliffs, NJ: Prentice-Hall, Inc.; 1985), pg.
 7, gives the date as 1822, b&w pictures courtesy of Kyuzo Murata; cf. Lesniewicz, Paul Bonsai: The Complete Guide to Art & Technique (Poole, Dorset: Blandford Press; 1984), pg.
 13, who shows a sepia photo (attributed to Dr. Horace Clay of Hawaii), with the caption "1808, a pun-ching by Sumie Buzen."
 What is shown is a detailed mountain landscape, in a round or oval light-colored pot with dark geometric patterns on the sides.
 The groundcover goes up the sides of the rocks, and there are at least two thin taller trees, possibly pines.
 A tiny, squat, open-walled hut with a pyramidal roof on four supports is in a flat clearing in this landscape.
 Two tiny seated figures to the left are gazing out over the edge of this world.
 This picture is very similar to the first one from the son's book mentioned above; Lesniewicz,Paul Bonsai in Your Home (NY: Sterling Publishing Company, Inc.; 1994), pg.
 59 has color reverse print and full depiction of landscape that is shown in Complete Guide ; Stein, Rolf A. The World in Miniature (Stanford, CA: Stanford University Press; 1990), pg.
 34, has another miniature landscape of similar style, also dated 1808.
 And, the one copy listed in the Japanese university library holdings database ( http://webcat.nii.ac.jp/webcat_eng.html ) is dated 1808; per the Library of Congress Online Catalog, http://catalog.loc.gov/, an edition from possibly Osaka is dated not before 1826, LCC #98847211.
 GoogleBooks also lists only an 1826 edition published by Imazuya Tatsusaburō.
 A 1925 edition out of Kyoto is LCC #96470979.
 Except for the LOC citations, all the other above sources give only the first word of the title.
 A b&w of the print in Lesniewicz is also in Covello, Vincent T. and Yuji Yoshimura The Japanese Art of Stone Appreciation, Suiseki and Its Use with Bonsai (Rutland, VT: Charles E. Tuttle; 1996, 1984), pg.
 104.

 A copy of an 1842 27-page work, Senkeiban Zushiki Joukan Vol. 1 by the artist Shofuzan Houzou, was on e-Bay up to the end of Sept.
 2007.
 The winning bid was US$910.
-For educational comparison, above we have an image from the 1842 work.
+For educational comparison, above we have two images from the 1842 work.

 An 1822 edition was offered for sale to the Phoenix club 3 Mar 2011 by www.carolynstaleyprints.com with these details describing it: Senkeiban zushiki (Pictures and methods of placing miniature landscapes on dishes), edited by Takashi Katsutada, 26 x 18.4 cm, 24 different gardens illustrated on 30 illustrated pp. with 10 pp. text (4 introduction and 6 colophon).
 Woodblock with attractive hand-colored accents.
 In posting per Mitchell on ausbonsai.com 29 Jul 2011, volume one has been located and posted at http://www.ausbonsai.com/forum/viewtopic.php?f=27&t=8869&p=97371#p97239, visible when you sign up for a free membership in the Australian Bonsai Forum.
 Volume 2 was said to follow, but has not shown up yet.
 When it does, it will be linked here also.
-The blog article -- stating the work is from 1826 -- was brought to RJB's attention courtesy of the November 15, 2016 issue of Mary Miller's excellent newsletter, Bonsai Banter.
+The blog article, "Japanese 'Penjing' From an 1826 [sic] Book" by Bonsai Penjing & More, October 7, 2016, was brought to RJB's attention courtesy of the November 15, 2016 issue of Mary Miller's excellent newsletter, Bonsai Banter.

 2 Bartlett, Harley Harris and Hide Shohara Japanese Botany During the Period of Wood-Block Printing (Los Angeles: Dawson's Book Shop; 1961.
 Reprinted from ASA GRAY BULLETIN, N.S.
 3: 289-561, Spring 1961), pg.
 252; Newsom, Samuel Japanese Garden Construction (Tokyo: Domoto, Kumagawa and Perkins, 1939.
 1988 reprint by Apollo Book, Poughkeepsie, NY), pg.
 281, lists this as an 1815 garden book by Abe Rekisai; Liang, Amy The Living Art of Bonsai (New York: Sterling Publishing Co., Inc.; 1992), pg.
 107 states that "In Abe Kijin's (1821) Propagating Plants and Trees, bonsai is mentioned along with notes explaining the Japanese pronunciation 'hachiue,' which means potted plant."; per the Library of Congress Online Catalog, http://catalog.loc.gov/, the Kyoto publisher was Katsumura Jiemon, while the Edo one was Yamashiroya Sahee in Bunka 15 (1818), LCC #98847230.
 "IWASS1," http://www.hanshan.com/j/IWASS1.HTM, which also offers a copy of the manuscript for GBP 1,150.00 (approx. US $1,875) as of 30 Jul 2011; "Iwasaki Tsunemasa," Spencer Research Library, http://spencer.lib.ku.edu/exhibits/easternBotanicals/iwasakitsunemasas/index.html; The Story of "Bonsai", The History of Bonsai from ancient times to the present, The Omiya Bonsai Art Museum, Saitama, issued on March 21, 2014.